Exploring Central Europe

 Juliet D. Golden is the Director of the Central Europe Center.
 With a master’s in International Affairs and a Ph.D. in International Education, Professor Golden has designed and taught innovative courses about Central Europe for more than 10 years.
 Her deep interest in the history of Central Europe developed through research and her journalistic work in the region.
 Her interests include politics of memory, the Holocaust, urban spaces and architecture as well as photography.

 Your dormitory is situated in the center of Wroclaw, with excellent public transportation to the university and other parts of the city.
 Every suite consists of 2 or 3 rooms and a shared bathroom.
 The shared kitchen is spacious and well equipped, and there is also a dining area where students can eat and/or study together.
 Other amenities include wireless Internet access and 24-hour security.

 During the Signature Seminar, you will stay in hotels and hostels.

-Syracuse Abroad has estimated the total cost of the Wroclaw program to be Syracuse University tuition plus a program fee of $3,300.
-The Syracuse Abroad Business Office has prepared a budget for students and their families to help with budgeting and financial planning: Exploring Central Europe Budget 2018-19.pdf
+Syracuse Abroad has estimated the total cost of the Central Europe program to be Syracuse University tuition plus a program fee of $3,300.
+The Syracuse Abroad Business Office has prepared a budget for students and their families to help with budgeting and financial planning: Central Europe Budget Fall 2019.pdf

 Hear from Central Europe Alumni!